hubmapconsortium/ccf-validation-tools/docs/Pancreas/change_suggestions.md

 **4 - ventral pancreas --> head of pancreas**

+I can add an `overlaps` relationship.

 **5 - dorsal pancreas --> head of pancreas**

+I can add an `overlaps` relationship.

 **6 - pancreatic lobule --> parenchyma of pancreas**